 ABAI is interested in supporting the communications of its chapters, and therefore reserves the right to edit chapter emails for style and content.
 Any substantive content changes will be sent back to appropriate chapter leaders for approval.
 Emails sent on behalf of chapters by ABAI are intended to be informational and promotional.
 Specifically, ABAI does not send chapter emails that: - Impugn chapter leaders, members, or ABAI in any way. - Contradict ABAI positions or policies. - Attempt to resolve internal chapter conflicts or controversies. - Are otherwise deemed likely to cause offense to ABAI and/or chapter members, as determined by ABAI.
 Member Publication Inside Behavior Analysis (IBA) is published three times annually and provides an opportunity for chapters to share their activities with ABAI members.
 ABAI provides space for any chapter wishing to contribute an article, conference information, or other chapter-related news.
-Articles accompanying chapters' annual reports (due April 1) to the Executive Council appear in an issue each year.
+Articles accompanying chapters' annual reports (due March 1) to the Executive Council appear each year.
 Additionally, from time to time chapters express an interest in reproducing an article from IBA in their newsletters.
 ABAI will permit the use of articles in this manner, but we ask that you first email the ABAI office and indicate the chapter's interest in reprinting a published article.
 Chapters are requested to identify the source of any article reprinted from an ABAI publication.
 We would like to distribute basic information about ABAI for inclusion in chapters' publications as well.
 Chapter Listserv ABAI has a chapter listserv (All-Chapters@abainternational.org) to encourage and support networking among chapters.
 The email addresses of two officers from each chapter can be added to the listserv.
-Continuing Education ABAI is approved by the American Psychological Association (APA) to offer continuing education (CE) credit for psychologists, by the Behavior Analyst Certification Board (BACB) to offer CE credit for certified behavior analysts, and by a few other organizations as well.
-The main goal of CE is to keep knowledge and skills current; in order to provide such opportunities, ABAI offers CE events throughout the year and will also cosponsor APA CE events with other organizations or individuals.
-Chapters interested in co-sponsoring workshops should contact the ABAI office for more information.
-At its annual convention, ABAI offers workshops and other sessions for credit.
-These cover a variety of topics and range from introductory to advanced-level content.
-APPENDIX A: CHAPTERS OF ABAI Chapter information is at http://www.abainternational.org/constituents/chapters/chapters-home.aspx.
-U.S.A.
-Chapters (as of August 2018) Alabama ABA Alaska ABA Arizona ABA Arkansas ABA Behavior Analysis Association of Michigan Behavior Analysis Association of Mississippi Berkshire Assoc. for Behavior Analysis and Therapy California ABA Colorado ABA Connecticut ABA Delaware ABA District of Columbia ABA Florida ABA Four Corners ABA Georgia ABA Hawai'i ABA Heartland ABA Hoosier ABA Illinois ABA Iowa ABA Kansas ABA Kentucky ABA Lone Star ABA Louisiana Behavior Analysis Association Marvland ABA Massachusetts ABA Mid-American ABA Minnesota Northland ABA Missouri ABA Montana ABA Nebraska ABA Nevada ABA New Hampshire ABA New Jersey ABA New York State ABA North Carolina ABA Ohio ABA Oregon ABA Pennsylvania ABA Philadelphia Metropolitan ABA Rhode Island ABA South Carolina ABA Southeastern ABA Tennessee ABA Texas ABA Utah ABA Vermont ABA Virginia ABA Washington ABA West Virginia Behavior Analysis Association Wisconsin ABA Non-U.S.A.
-Chapters (as of August 2018) ABA Australia ABA Colombia ABA España ABA Germany ABA India ABA Lebanon ABA of Brazil ABA of Italy (IESCUM) ABA Saudi Arabia ABA Switzerland ABA Turkey Alberta ABA Association for the Advancement of Radical Behavior Analysis Association Française-Les Professionnels de l'Analyse du Comportement Atlantic Provinces ABA Australian Association for Cognitive Behaviour Therapy Behaviour Analysis in Ireland Bermuda ABA British Columbia ABA Central China ABA Chinese ABA Experimental Analysis of Behaviour Group UK and Europe French ABA Hong Kong ABA Icelandic ABA Israel ABA Japanese ABA Jordanian ABA Kenya ABA Korean ABA Korean Association of Child and Adolescent Behavior Therapy Manitoba ABA New Zealand ABA Norwegian ABA Ontario ABA Philippines ABA Polish Association of Behavioral Therapy Polish Society for Behavioral Psychology Québec ABA Sociedad Mexicana de Análisis de la Conducta Swedish ABA Taiwan ABA APPENDIX B: GUIDELINES, REQUIREMENTS, AND PROCESS FOR ESTABLISHING A NEW CHAPTER To establish a chapter, applicants must submit:
+APPENDIX A: Guidelines, Requirements, and Process for Establishing a New Chapter To establish a chapter, applicants must submit: